dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ## Overview

-In this post I will show you that, with the right tools, it is possible to start a **full stack** appapp—a task list application in this case—from scratch, and release it to production in a short time.
+In this post I will show you that, with the right tools, it is possible to start a **full stack** app—task list application in this case—from scratch, and release it to production in a short time.
 Our full stack app will support static file hosting, a secure REST API, and a robust persistence layer.
 This is how we will manage all the moving parts:

 - **Identity management and security** supported by [Auth0](https://auth0.com) and JSON Web Tokens (JWT)
 - **Serverless REST API** provided by an [Express](https://expressjs.com/) app with [Webtask](https://webtask.io)